darrenaleja/Digital-Audio-Board/README.md

 ## Branch Information

-- **initial-design**: This branch hosts the original PCB files that were submitted for manufacturing.
+- **old-iteration**: This branch hosts the original PCB files that were submitted for manufacturing.
 It represents the first complete design iteration of the audio board.
-- **design-revisions**: Ongoing updates and enhancements to the initial PCB design are made in this branch.
+- **improvements**: Ongoing updates and enhancements to the initial PCB design are made in this branch.
 It includes comprehensive revisions in terms of circuit design and layout optimizations.

 ## Project Overview